airbnb/javascript/README.md

     };
     ```

-  - **Nie** dodawaj po ostatnim elemencie w tablicy przecinka.
-Może to wywołać błędy w starszych wersjach IE. W niektórych wersjach ES3 powiększy to również tablicę o jeden, niezidentyfikowany element - ten błąd nie dotyczy ES5 ([źródło](http://es5.github.io/#D)):
+  - **Nie** dodawaj przecinka po ostatnim elemencie w tablicy.
+Może to wywołać błędy w starszych wersjach IE. W niektórych implementacjach ES3 powiększy to również tablicę o jeden niezidentyfikowany element - ten błąd nie dotyczy ES5 ([źródło](http://es5.github.io/#D)):

   > Edition 5 clarifies the fact that a trailing comma at the end of an ArrayInitialiser does not add to the length of the array.
 This is not a semantic change from Edition 3 but some implementations may have previously misinterpreted this.